-Ok, here’s how my test site did before installing and configuring WP Speed of Light.
+Ok, here’s how the test site did before installing and configuring WP Speed of Light.

-Testing from GTmetrix’s Vancouver, Canada server, my test site loaded in 1.8 seconds:
+Testing from GTmetrix’s Vancouver, Canada server, the test site loaded in 1.8 seconds:

 That’s definitely not horrible for an unoptimized site (SiteGround is pretty good!), but it’s also nothing to phone home about.

-To see how my unoptimized site performed under some load, I also ran it through Load Impact:
+To see how the unoptimized site performed under some load, we also ran it through Load Impact:

 The blue line represents the number of active users, while the green line represents how long the page took to load.
-You can see that, with the exception of a spike at the beginning, my test site was actually pretty consistent for every subsequent visitor, with load times hovering around 1.2 seconds.
+You can see that, with the exception of a spike at the beginning, the test site was actually pretty consistent for every subsequent visit, with load times hovering around 1.2 seconds.

 After: Page Load Times Reduced By 50%+

-Ok, if you recall from my first test a second ago.
-The unoptimized version of my site:
+Ok, if you recall from the first test a second ago.
+The unoptimized version of the site: